 Control issues and alcoholism

-Alcoholics and control issues
+Alcoholics and their addiction to control

-Step one: A total loss of control
+Step one: Admitting a loss of control

-The first step of AA’s twelve steps declares:
+The first step in AA declares:

-1) “We admitted we were powerless over alcohol” –
+1) “We admitted we were powerless over alcohol.”

-2) “That our lives had become unmanageable”.
+2) “That our lives had become unmanageable.”

 The maladapted alcoholic ego